Environmental Science (ESCI)

 Can enroll if Class is Sophomore or Junior or Senior

-Full Title: Spatial Analysis and the Environment The statistical methods behind analyzing spatial datasets is covered in detail, with a strong emphasis on environmental sciences and human populations.
+The statistical methods behind analyzing spatial datasets is covered in detail, with a strong emphasis on environmental sciences and human populations.
 This course complements courses in remote sensing, geographic information systems, and geographic principles and is designed to quantitatively evaluate the relationships between objects and their surroundings.
-(S)
+(AY).

 Prerequisite(s): GEOL 305 or ESCI 305 or GEOL 340 or ENST 340 or GEOG 302 or GEOG 202 or GEOG 305